brianom95/brianom95.github.io/_posts/2022-07-19-malin-to-mizen.md

 Fighting my way over rolling hills I got to see the MacGillycuddy's Reeks emerging.
 It was another long day rolling into Killarney at 7:00pm.
 I checked into the only available, and my least favourite hostel in Killarney.
 Even though I'd sworn a few months ago I'd never stay here again.

 After a shower and a pizza I went for a walk in the national park.
-I found myself sitting at the spot where my family and friends had supported me for the Ironman in 2021.
+I found myself sitting at the spot where my family and friends had supported me in the [Ironman](killarney-full-ironman).
 I've been reliving years of memories throughout this trip and this one in particular was special.
 Deer roamed the fields below and the sun set over Carrauntoohil.
 I had drinks with two guys from the hostel that night and got some rest for what was originally planned to be my last day.
 More on that below.

 <p align="center" width="100%">
     <img width="500" src="/images/malin8.webp">